 Anal Rectal Abscess and Fistula

-An abscess is an infected cavity filled with pus which is found near the anus (the opening of the anal canal) or rectum (the portion of large intestine just proximal to the anal canal).
+You will see information about anal abscess and anal fissures together because most fistulas begin as an abscess.
+An abscess is an infected cavity filled with pus which is found near the anus (the opening of the anal canal) or rectum (the portion of large intestine nearer to the anal canal).
 The condition occurs from a blockage of the anal glands located just inside the anus.

 What Causes an Abscess?